kumahq/kuma-website/app/_src/networking/transparent-proxy/kubernetes.md

 #### Modifying control plane runtime configuration

-For instructions on modifying the control plane configuration, see the [Modifying the configuration section]({{ docs }}/documentation/configuration/#modifying-the-configuration) section in the control plane configuration documentation.
+For instructions on modifying the control plane configuration, see the [Modifying the configuration section]({{ docs }}/documentation/configuration/#modifying-the-configuration) in the control plane configuration documentation.

 #### Overriding list-based configuration settings